Curcumin and NCLX Inhibitors Share Anti-Tumoral Mechanisms in Microsatellite-Instability-Driven Colorectal Cancer

 摘要

-Background and aims Recent evidences highlight a role of the mitochondria calcium homeostasis in the development of colorectal cancer (CRC).
-To overcome treatment resistance, we aimed to evaluate the role of the mitochondrial sodium-calcium–lithium exchanger (NCLX) and its targeting in CRC.
-We also identified curcumin as a new inhibitor of NCLX.
-Methods We examined whether curcumin and pharmacological compounds induced the inhibition of NCLX-mediated mitochondrial calcium (mtCa 2+ ) extrusion, the role of redox metabolism in this process.
-We evaluated their anti-tumorigenic activity in vitro and in a xenograft mouse model.
-We analyzed NCLX expression and associations with survival in The Cancer Genome Atlas (TCGA) dataset and in tissue microarrays from 381 patients with microsatellite instability (MSI)-driven CRC.
-Results In vitro, curcumin exerted strong anti-tumoral activity through its action on NCLX with mtCa 2+ and reactive oxygen species overload associated with a mitochondrial membrane depolarization, leading to reduced ATP production and apoptosis.
-NCLX inhibition with pharmacological and molecular approaches reproduced the effects of curcumin.
-NCLX inhibitors decreased CRC tumor growth in vivo.
-Both transcriptomic analysis of TCGA dataset and immunohistochemical analysis of tissue microarrays demonstrated that higher NCLX expression was associated with MSI status, and for the first time, NCLX expression was significantly associated with recurrence-free survival.
-Conclusions Our findings highlight a novel anti-tumoral mechanism of curcumin through its action on NCLX and mitochondria calcium overload that could benefit for therapeutic schedule of patients with MSI CRC.
+Colorectal cancer (CRC) is associated with high mortality worldwide and new targets are needed to overcome treatment resistance.
+Recent evidences highlight a role of the mitochondria calcium homeostasis in the development of CRC.
+In this context, we aimed to evaluate the role of the mitochondrial sodium-calcium-lithium exchanger (NCLX) and its targeting in CRC.
+We also identified curcumin as a new potential inhibitor of NCLX.
+In vitro, curcumin exerted strong anti-tumoral activity through its action on NCLX with mtCa2+ and reactive oxygen species overload associated with a mitochondrial membrane depolarization, leading to reduced ATP production and apoptosis through mitochondrial permeability transition pore opening concomitant with G2/M cell cycle arrest.
+NCLX inhibition with either CGP37157 (a benzodiazepine derivative), small interfering RNA-mediated knock-down or knockout approaches reproduced the effects of curcumin.
+Altered mitochondrial respiration, cellular aerobic glycolysis and endoplasmic reticulum–mitochondria membrane perturbations participated in these mechanisms.
+In a xenograft mouse model, NCLX inhibitors decreased CRC tumor growth.
+Both transcriptomic analysis of The Cancer Genome Atlas dataset and immunohistochemical analysis of tissue microarrays from 381 patients with microsatellite instability (MSI)-driven CRC demonstrated that higher NCLX expression was associated with MSI status and for the first time NCLX expression was significantly associated with recurrence-free survival in MSI CRC patients.
+Our findings provide strong evidence that blocking NCLX inhibits CRC in vitro and in vivo.
+We highlight a novel anti-tumoral mechanism of curcumin through its action on NCLX and mitochondria calcium overload that could benefit for therapeutic treatment of patients with MSI CRC. ### Competing Interest Statement The authors have declared no competing interest.

 更多